Transfer credit inquiries

 Not necessarily.
 The answer to this question depends upon the student's situation.
 The following is a brief guideline:

-Students that major in Spanish in the Language and Linguistics track must take SPAN 340/343 (as well as SPAN 452).
+Students who major in Spanish in the Language and Linguistics track must take SPAN 340/343 (as well as SPAN 452).

 Students in the College of Education with a teaching major in Spanish must take SPAN 340/343.